markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 - **`flex-grow`**: A numeric value that is used to determine how much of the flexbox's unused space can be spread out to its children.
 The number provided is used as a ratio compared to the other child's `flex-grow` value.
 The higher the number, the more unused space that child will be given.
 Learn more about [the flex-grow property on MDN.](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-grow)

 - **`flex-shrink`**: Same idea as `flex-grow`, but it is used to determine how to size the flexbox's children when the flexbox container shrinks.
-Learn more about [the flex-shrink property on MDN.](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-shrink)
+While this property is cool, it isn't used as much as `flex-grow`, but you can learn more about [the flex-shrink property on MDN.](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-shrink)

 - **`flex-basis`**: This works similar to setting a `width` value to a child element, but it is used more as a baseline value that at the very least will let the child be that size no matter what and grow or shrink accordingly.
 Learn more about [he flex-basis property on MDN.](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-basis)